Departmental Cores & Facilities

 Refer to the CRU Fee Schedule.

-Applications can be included with the IRB/Ideate submission, or submitted prior to the IRB submission.
+Applications can be included with the IRB/RUTH submission.
 To avoid delays, investigators are encouraged to speak with the CRU Program Coordinator, Joanne Zephir prior to submitting applications.

 An in-service meeting with the CRU team may be required prior to scheduling services.
 At the in-service, the study protocol and procedures will be discussed to ensure that all of the elements are in place to safely and effectively begin the study.
 For more information refer to the web page – Clinical Research Unit (CRU).